Gictorbit/photoshopCClinux/README.md

-When no options are given, the installer script will use the default path, The uninstaller script will detect your custom path so there is no problem, I recommend using the `-d` option  and having the default cache directory.
+When no options are given, the installer script will use the default path, The uninstaller script will detect your custom path so there is no problem, I recommend using the `-d` flag  and having the default cache directory.
 This feature is currently being tested, and will be added to `setup.sh` later